apache/couchdb/src/docs/src/api/basics.rst

   The request was invalid, either because the supplied JSON was invalid, or invalid information was supplied as part of the request.

-- ``503 - Service Unavailable``

-  The request can't be serviced at this time, either because the cluster is overloaded, maintenance is underway, or some other reason.
-  The request may be retried without changes, perhaps in a couple of minutes.